esignor/CCGR/README.md

 While CPU execution is supported and suitable for testing or smaller datasets, GPU acceleration is strongly recommended for faster processing and handling of large genomic datasets.

-For our tests on the CCGR software, we used a server cluster equipped with Nvidia A40 GPUs, 1.5 TB of RAM, and Intel Xeon Platinum 8260 CPUs (2.40/3.90 GHz), with a total of 6 TB of RAM available for running the experiments.
+For our tests on the CCGR software, we used a server cluster equipped with Nvidia A40 GPUs, 1.5 TB of RAM (to Network Units), and Intel Xeon Platinum 8260 CPUs (2.40/3.90 GHz), with a total of 6 TB of RAM available (to Encoder Unit) for running the experiments.

 🟩 **Option 1 – Install via Conda (recommended for full reproducibility)**